github/semantic/README.md

-# Semantic
+# Lexicon

-`semantic` is a Haskell library and command line tool for parsing, analyzing, and comparing source code.
+`lexicon` is a Haskell library and command line tool for parsing, analyzing, and comparing source code.

 | Table of Contents |
 | :------------- |